dragonflydb/documentation/docs/command-reference/sorted-sets/zremrangebyrank.md

 ## Best Practices

 - `ZREMRANGEBYRANK` efficiently removes elements by rank without having to retrieve them first, making it particularly useful for cleaning up large datasets.
-- If you need to remove based on score instead of rank, consider using `ZREMRANGEBYSCORE`.
+- If you need to remove based on score instead of rank, consider using [`ZREMRANGEBYSCORE`](zremrangebyscore.md).

 ## Common Mistakes

-- Misunderstanding that the rank is based on the position of the member in the sorted set, not the score.
-For rank-based removal, always use `ZREMRANGEBYRANK`, not `ZREMRANGEBYSCORE`.
+- Misunderstanding that the rank is based on the position of the member in the sorted set, **not the score**.
-- Providing a `start` or `stop` rank that is out of bounds.
+- Providing `start` and `stop` in the wrong order.
 This doesn't cause an error but will result in no elements being removed.

 ## FAQs